Everest Premier League: History

 Everest Premier League was unveiled on 24 February 2014 in a press conference held at Hotel Radisson.
 Zohra Sports Management and Cricket Association of Nepal had an exclusive agreement to introduce NPL for an initial three years.

 On 13 May 2014 a handful of CAN members issued a press release claiming CAN had pulled out as the organizers of the tournament.
 In 2016, EPL was announced from 24 September to 3 October in TU Cricket Ground.
 While a majority of CAN members resigned from NPL Governing Council, the then President, Tanka Angbuhang still continued to promote the event stating that the decision made was unofficial and without his knowledge.
 The sponsor for 2014 was C.G.
 Foods (Wai Wai).

 Teams

 Each team consisted of 15 players.
 Among them 10 players were bought by each team through auction.
 A talent hunt was conducted by each team in their respective cities to acquire a young player in their squad.
-Similarly, the teams also included at least three foreign players in their side.
+Similarly, the teams also included at least three foreign players in their team.